 Again, it is a lot easier to move a futon mat than a bulky mattress, making it one of the best alternatives to a mattress.
 They also make nice meditation cushions and lend to great bedroom feng shui.

 A hammock is another hit with the younger lot, especially if you have kids at home.
 It is a known thing that babies go off to sleep with a rocking motion.
 The same logic applies even when you are older.

 The body will still register the gentle swinging and rocking motion, even if you are no longer a baby.
 There's some evidence to suggest that one can get a more comfortable sleep in a hammock bed.

-A hammock is a hassle-free, comfortable, and exciting bed that can be good for a sound night of sleep.
+Pretty much all types of hammocks are hassle-free, comfortable, and exciting beds that can be good for a sound night of sleep.
 Of course, this is an option that is more suitable for someone who is younger.
 Older people might find it difficult and laborious to climb in and out of a hammock.

 A hammock is also lightweight and stress-free.
 When you are not using it, you can simply roll it up and put it away.
 If you invest in a hammock stand, you can also place the hammock anywhere without worrying about where you can tether the swing.

 The hammock stand can also be lightweight, depending on the type of stand you invest in.
 Either way, it is an easier contraption to move around than a mattress and a bed.

 If this is something you are interested in, you can easily get a cheaper hammock online to give it a try before you commit to a hammock and get rid of your mattress.
 Test it out for a few nights, before you make a final decision.